Mixing induced by Faraday surface waves: Details on the Modal Decomposition

+In \S\ref{section:surface:validation:energy}, we decomposed the velocity and concentration fields into small- and large-scale components using POD.
+We decompose the velocity field as

+where $\vec{\widetilde{u}}$ captures the large-scale oscillating motions induced by the Faraday waves, $\vec{u}'$ the turbulent fluctuations, and the time-averaged velocity is assumed negligible.

-To obtain the large-scale velocity field, $\vec{\tilde{u}}(\vec{x},t)$, we perform a POD analysis of the velocity field, $\vec{u}(\vec{x},t)$.
-About 60\% of the L2-norm of the velocity field is captured by the first POD modes and about 75\% by the first 10 modes (see figure~\ref{FigureD1:scales}a).
-The leading POD mode is reminiscent of the irrotational velocity field obtained from the linear theory of Faraday waves, while the second POD mode corresponds to a spatial and temporal harmonic of the first mode (see figures~\ref{FigureD1:scales}b-c).
-As this is an ad-hoc decomposition, we choose to reconstruct the large-scale velocity field using the first $N$ POD modes that capture the oscillating component of the flow.
-We also verified that the viscous dissipation associated with the large-scale velocity field is negligible compared to the total viscous dissipation.
-A typical example of this decomposition is shown in figure~\ref{FigureD2:scales}a-c.
+To obtain $\vec{\widetilde{u}}(\vec{x},t)$, we perform a POD of the full velocity field $\vec{u}(\vec{x},t)$.
+The first few modes capture about 60\% of the $L^2$-norm and the first 10 modes about 75\% (figure~\ref{FigureC3:scales}a).
+The leading mode resembles the irrotational velocity field of linear Faraday wave theory, and the second mode is its spatial and temporal harmonic (figures~\ref{FigureC3:scales}b-c).
+As this is an ad-hoc decomposition, we choose to reconstruct $\vec{\widetilde{u}}(\vec{x},t)$ using the first $N=10$ POD modes that capture the wave-driven oscillation.
+We also verified that the viscous dissipation associated with $\vec{\widetilde{u}}(\vec{x},t)$ is negligible compared to the total viscous dissipation.
+A typical result of this decomposition is shown in figure~\ref{FigureC4:scales}a-c.